joffreybesos/d2r-mapview/README.md

 ## TODO

-- Currently only reads maps from Hell difficulty
+- Currently only reads maps for Hell difficulty
 - Need to add more info for NPCs and others
 - Replace coloured blocks with icons
-- The script will occasionally exit when switching games
+- BUG: It will sometimes unintentionally exit when switching acts

 ## Donations